 - The likelihood of an accident decreases after a driver turns 34 years old.

-- Drivers between ages 25 and 34 get in the most accidents and are more likely to die or sustain incapacitating injuries.
+- Drivers between the ages of 25 and 34 are most likely to be involved in an accident and are more likely to die or sustain incapacitating injuries.

-- Drivers between 25 and 29 are more likely to crash while intoxicated.
+- Drivers between 25 and 29 are more likely to crash their vehicles while intoxicated.

 What Causes Orlando Motor Vehicle Accidents?